3Dartists/Alligator-Arduino-variant/README.md

   **Tools -> Board -> Alligator 3D Printer Board R2 (USB/UART) or (NATIVE/USB)**

 6. **ERASE** flash memory and upload code

   Uploading code to the SAM3X is different than the AVR microcontrollers found in other boards because the flash memory   needs to be erased before being re-programmed.
 Upload to the chip is managed by ROM on the SAM3X, which is run only when the chip's flash memory is empty.

+  *This procedure is only required for the UART port, the NATIVE port has automatic erase flash functions via usb*

   The dip switch near the processor is responsable for the manual flash erase procedure :